 From the John A. Topolnicki Sr. Photographic Collection

 Breckenridge History may not own copyright to some items in the collection.
 These materials have been made available for personal research and educational use only in accordance with U.S. Copyright (Section 108).
-You are legally liable for complying with the U.S. Copyright and other laws and assume responsibility for any use of these materials that violate any applicable laws.
-It is your responsibility to obtain written consent from the copyright owner.
+Users must clear all rights with the rights holder(s) before any use in excess of “fair use” as defined by copyright law.